usgs/libcomcat/README.md

 >>from libcomcat import fixed

-If you are a developer looking to incorporate functionality into your own Python code, you can browse the API documentation found at
+You can browse the API documentation for these two modules here:

 <a href="http://usgs.github.io/libcomcat/">http://usgs.github.io/libcomcat/</a>.

 Usage for getcomcat.py